Best Things to Do in Denmark, Western Australia

 Looking for more family-friendly things to do in Western Australia?
 Read our guide on the Top Free Things to Do in Australia’s Southwest!

-1. Go to Boston Brewery
+Boston Brewery

 Set next to a vineyard there is a huge opened grassed area where you can enjoy your food out in the sun.
 It is such a stunning setting, especially during the warmer months.
 There is also a playground, making it a great spot for families to spend the afternoon.
+Your kids can play while you sit back and relax!

 All along Denmark’s coastline are pristine beaches, stretching for 100kms.
 With a diversity of white sandy beaches to rock pools and headlands there is plenty of room, even in the peak summer season.